 Clients, users, and customers are able to see that their ticket is in the process of getting resolved, the status of the ticket, etc. The software centralizes the information and the IT Department knows the person working on the ticket.
 As there are numerous tickets and time is of the essence, you would not want two employees to be assigned to work on the same ticket.
 Thus, it avoids duplication.

-No matter how resourceful an organization is, Incident management software has the ability to increase productivity.
+No matter how resourceful an organization is, Incident management software has the ability to increase productivity and it is one of the best advantages of an incident management.
 An organization may have countable or too many assets.
 When an organization is equipped with ticketing management software, there need not be any room for presumptions about the issue.
 The right steps are taken to rectify the issue.

 Incident management uses a process for every incident and eliminates guessing on the issue.
-It helps identify incident diagnosis, decide on the priority, and respond to resolve the issue.
+It helps identify incident diagnosis, decides on the priority, and responds to resolve the issue.

 What Can Be the Consequences of Not Using Incident Management?

 Ceased daily operations, loss in productivity delayed work orders, impacted bottom-line can be some of the damaging consequences of not having incident management as a system.

 An incident can cause a delay in operations.
 When a machine is not working, work stops.
 Consequently, the daily operation gets affected adversely and the productivity of employees, as well as the organization, suffers.
 In the end, the work order does not complete in time.
 Overall, the company’s reputation and bottom line are on the line.

 As per a Gartner study, “What is the cost of network downtime?”
 Based on industry surveys, the number we typically cite is $5,600 p/minute, which extrapolates to well over $300K per hour.